Sunda Kingdom: Religion

 The statue of Shiva Mahadeva from Cibodas village, Cicalengka Subdistrict, Bandung Regency, West Java.
 Possibly from the Sunda Kingdom period 8th to 9th century.

-Hinduism was one of the earliest religious influences established in West Java since the era of Tarumanagara, circa early 5th century CE.
+Hinduism was one of the earliest religious influences established in West Java since the era of Tarumanagara, circa early 5th century AD.
 In fact, West Java was one of the earliest places in Indonesia that being Indianized, also sparked the historic period of Indonesian history by producing the earliest inscription in Java.
 As Tarumanagara's successor, Sunda Kingdom has inherited this Hindu civilization influences.

 The culture of the people in the Sunda kingdom blends Hinduism with Sunda Wiwitan; a native shamanism belief, and also a traces of Buddhism is observable.
 Several intact prehistoric megalithic sites, such as Cipari site in Kuningan and the Pangguyangan menhir and stepped pyramid in Cisolok, Sukabumi, suggest that native shamanic animism and dynamism beliefs coexisted with Hinduism and Buddhism.
 The native belief, Sunda Wiwitan, persists today as a way of life for the Baduy or Kanekes people who resist Islam and other foreign influences.

-The Cangkuang Hindu temple in Leles, Garut, dated from the 8th century, was dedicated to Shiva and built during the Galuh kingdom.
+The Cangkuang Hindu temple in Leles, Garut, dated from the 8th century AD, was dedicated to Shiva and built during the Galuh kingdom.
 Buddhist influence came to West Java through the Srivijaya conquest, as the empire dominated West Java until the 11th century.
 The brick stupas in Batujaya indicate Buddhist influence in West Java, while nearby Cibuaya sites show Hindu influence.

 The manuscript Carita Parahyangan clearly demonstrate Hinduism spirituality within the Sunda Kingdom society.
 This manuscript is opened with a legendary character named Sang Resi Guru that had a son named Rajaputra.
 Comprehensively the manuscript was written by a Hindu scholar which demonstrate the Hindu frame of references.
-The Hindu pantheon, such as Brahma, Vishnu, Mahesvara, Rudra, Sadasiva, Yama, Varuna, Kuvera, Indra and Besravaka, were also mentioned in the ancient Sundanese manuscript of Sewakadharma or also known as Serat Dewabuda, dated 1357 Saka or 1435 CE.
+The Hindu pantheon, such as Brahma, Vishnu, Mahesvara, Rudra, Sadasiva, Yama, Varuna, Kuvera, Indra and Besravaka, were also mentioned in the ancient Sundanese manuscript of Sewakadharma or also known as Serat Dewabuda, dated 1357 Saka (1435).